chuqui/zondajs/README.md

 app.startApp(8080);
 ```

+## Contributing

+Any kind of help/feedback is highly appreciated!

+### Working/fixing ZondaJS core.

+If you want to contribute by coding ZondaJS, please follow this steps:

+* Fork
+* Create your feature branch
+* Send a pull request

+### Working on components/middleware

+Great!
+In this case you don't need to send a pull request.
+Just package your code and tests, and provide documentation on how to install and use it.
+This code will be 100% yours and you will be the one maintaining and publishing it to npm.
+Of course, we are interested on supporting and helping you.

+<b>Naming convention</b>

+* zondajs-&lt;your_project_name&gt;-&lt;type&gt;

+Where

+* your_project_name is, well, you already know!, your project name.
+* type is one of "component", "middleware", &c.

+So, the idea is to keep names simple and self-explanatory.
+Example names are:

+* zondajs-dbsession-middleware
+* zondajs-validation-component
+* zondajs-oAuth-component
+* and so on...

+### Sending feedback

+Just create an issue, so we can discuss about it.

 ## More Info

 Let me know if you are using ZondaJS.
 I wanna know what's your opinion and how can we improve the framework!.